Melty Blood: Characters

 In the original Melty Blood, only six (Sion, Arcueid, Ciel, Akiha, Kohaku & Hisui, and Shiki Tohno) of the characters above were available for play, with eight more being unlockable through story mode.
 However, in a later update released for the game (the "Nero" patch), all the characters are available from the start.
 The reasons for this are slightly unclear; it appears to be the result of a legal misunderstanding whereby Type-Moon mistakenly thought they would no longer be allowed to produce updates/patches, and thus made a "last patch" which unlocked the characters as a sort of gift for the fans.
 Whatever the case, Type-Moon has left these characters available throughout all subsequent releases.
 In addition, Aoko and Kouma were both added to the game as of Act Cadenza, although Aoko was an unplayable boss character in previous versions.
 Act Cadenza also changed the given names of several characters, generally to make it easier to identify the doppelgangers by name.
-Sion later appeared in the French-Bread's spiritual successor of the series, Under Night In-Birth, under her middle name Eltnum.